 The IRS began sending certifications of unpaid tax debt to the State Department in February 2018.
+Additionally, in July 2019, the IRS began issuing Letter 6152 to taxpayers.
 The content presented here is for informational purposes only.

 If you have seriously delinquent tax debt, IRC § 7345 authorizes the IRS to certify that debt to the State Department for action.
 The State Department generally will not issue a passport to you after receiving certification from the IRS.